 Here is an easy way to capture the crash logs of Android Applications…

 There are a lot of ways to take the crash logs of Android applications.
-I would like to suggest you to use ADB to get the crash logs by using Command Prompt.
+I would like to suggest you use ADB to get the crash logs by using Command Prompt.
 I will show you the working of ADB step by step.

 What is ADB?

-Before going into detail, let’s have a quick introduction on ADB.
-ADB is an Android Debugging Bridge through which you can communicate with a device (Device may be Emulator or a real connected device).
+Before going into detail, let’s have a quick introduction to ADB.
+ADB is an Android Debugging Bridge through which you can communicate with a device (Device may be an Emulator or a real connected device).
 The ADB command provides multiple facilities like installing and debugging apps and you can also use it to run a command on an android device.
 ADB is basically a client-server program.

-Prerequisite for ADB:
+Prerequisites for ADB:

 Open the Command Prompt-> Type “Java -version” command->Enter